Alblfbv/rainfall/level2/walkthrough.md

 ### BINARY BEHAVIOR

-- main calls p
+- `main` calls `p`
-- p allocates a buffer on its stack frame
+- `p` allocates a buffer on its stack frame
-- gets writes stdin on stack buffer
+- `gets` writes stdin on stack buffer
-- p checks that address in sEIP is not on stack
+- `p` checks that address in sEIP is not a stack address

 ### EXPLOIT STRATEGY

-- We write our shellcode into buffer + padding to overwrite sEIP by the address of frame_dummy+31(call eax).
+- We write our exploit string (shellcode + padding + address of `frame_dummy+31`(call eax)) into `p` stack buffer
-  - because strdup is the last function called before the return of p, we still have strdup return (HEAP address in which all stdin buffer has been copied) in EAX
+  - because strdup is the last function called before the return of p, we still have strdup return (heap address in which all stdin buffer has been copied) in EAX
   - `frame_dummy + 31 == call EAX`

 ### RUN COMMAND